Submit CSR to Microsoft CA using CertReq

 CertFileName: This is the name of the resulting certificate file created by the certreq command.
 If this file cannot be located after certreq command execution, it may be in c:\windows\system32 as is likely the current working directory.

-Final Step – Validate the certificate
+Step 4 – Validate the certificate

-Locate the .cer certificate file and verify its validity.
-Import it to the certificate store of the machine that generated the CSR.
+Locate the resultant .cer certificate file and verify its validity.

 Leave a Reply